bcgov/design-system/packages/react-components/README.md

 ### GitHub Actions

-GitHub Actions to build, test, and publish new versions of the library are located in `/.github/workflows` in the project root.
+GitHub Actions to build, test, and publish new versions (on the `next` tag on npm) of the library are located in `/.github/workflows` in the project root.